Azure/azure-docs-powershell-samples/azure-arc-for-servers/README.md

 You can manage this access control through Azure portal, Azure CloudShell, or run the [sample code][permission] on your laptop, desktop or any of your machines.
 Please note changing RBAC roles require you to be the owner or administer of your subscription.

-## Retrieve Secrets from Key Vault
+## Retrieve Secrets from Azure Key Vault
 Now you have completed the role assignment.
 You should be able to get the secrets stored in your Key Vault.
 With your Azure Cosmos DB Connection string, your app can start performing your business logic.